 The older daughter remained for a little visit with us and told us of poor Nabíl.
 He loved Bahá'u'lláh so much that, after His departure, he said he could not stay in this world.
 For three months he was so disconsolate.
-At last he wrote a beautiful poem, telling all that was in his heart, and gave it to a believer to give to The Master, but thin believer forgot to give it right away.
-All that night the family heard someone walking about the Holy Tomb and chanting prayers.
-The next morning he went to the sea, and, leaving his clothing on shore, drowned himself.
+At last he wrote a beautiful poem, telling all that was in his heart, and gave it to a believer to give to the Master, but this believer forgot to give it right away.
+All that night the family heard some one {{p28}} walking about the Holy Tomb and chanting prayers.
+The next morning he went to the sea, and leaving his clothes on shore, drowned himself.
 No one knew of it and they searched for him all over the mountains and around.
 Then his clothing was found and in four days his body was washed up and it was identified.
-When the poem was read by The Master, it was found in it that he could not stay on earth any longer - he loved and yearned so for Bahá'u'lláh.
+When the poem was read by the Master, it was learned that he had decided he could stay on earth no longer-he loved and yearned so for Bahá'u'lláh.